kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 It is the abstraction layer over the Selenium APIs to allow easy composition of page interactions from within a test.

+Discussion Points:

+1. TODO: Advantages of this pattern???
+Any disadvantages???

+2. TODO: Going to be using static classes - Advantages???
+Any disadvantages???

 ## The Driver

 The `Driver` class is a wrapper around the Selenium WebDriver interface along with support for managing the WebDriver from within a test.

 Different test execution frameworks manage lifetime in different ways.
-Depending on which test framework is being used will
+Depending on which test framework is being used will TODO: is something missing from the end of the sentence?

 The `Driver` class manages the following: